Ukrainian People's Republic: Administrative division

 On 4 March 1918 the Ukrainian government accepted the law about the administrative-territorial division of Ukraine.
 The law stated that Ukraine is divided into 32 zemlia (land) which are administered by their respective zemstvo.
-This law was not fully implemented as on 29 April 1918 there was the anti-socialist coup in Kiev, after which Hetman Pavlo Skoropadsky reverted the reform back to the guberniya-type administration.
+This law was not fully implemented as on 29 April 1918 there was the anti-socialist coup in Kiev, after which Hetman Pavlo Skoropadsky reverted the reforms back to the guberniya-type administration.